4/25/14: A guide to Military Units is up. Melee, Ranged, Mount/Armor, Navy, Air, Siege

 |Other Info||Gandhi is the AI most likely to build nukes later in the game.
 He is also a good, loyal ally if you stay on his good side.
 As you can see, Gandhi is not likely to be deceptive so you can call him an honest and friendly leader.
 His Cities will be tough to crack due to the likelihood he builds Walls/Mughal Forts in all his Cities.|

-You want to go with Tradition Social Policies, as you'll only need 3 or 4 Cities to play successfully as Gandhi.
+To play Tall, you want to go with Tradition Social Policies, as you'll only need 3 or 4 Cities to play successfully as Gandhi.
 I suggest you let the Capital grow a bit before making a Settler and go for an early Wonder like Stonehenge (The Great Library is too risky), chopping down forest to speed it up if you can.
 You can easily go for a Cultural Victory with Gandhi as I did, for the Bollywood Achievement, but winning Diplomatically or Scientifically is also viable.
 Domination is not out of the question; use your powerful War Elephant to help you take Capitals on your own Continent early, along with some Warriors or Spearmen to make the capture.
 From there, you could dominate the world or go in another direction.
 Controlling many Cities with Gandhi by late-game IS possible, as the bulk of Unhappiness with Gandhi comes from the 6 per City.
 If a City is tall, you're actually doing better than other Civs would at 12-15 Population.
 It is this period between that is a problem, particularly when you capture a City, for you'll have twice the Unhappiness for the cap.
 So long as you only keep Cities that will grow Tall, you can actually play a Warmonger Gandhi and survive.

 I do suggest you make a Religion so that you can get growth bonuses for your Cities to take maximum advantage of Gandhi's Population Growth bonus.
 Most will play Gandhi peacefully, which is a relatively easy game to play.
 You should never have Happiness problems, so long as you settle lands with plenty of Luxuries to trade to other Civs and get out several Workers early to get those Cities developed quickly.
 I consider Hanging Gardens a must for Gandhi, and it's certainly doable so long as you focus your Scientific effort on it immediately after getting Luxury technologies.
 Afterward, go in the direction you like for Victory - focusing Research on both Science/Cultural techs.
 You want to control a wide tract of land to get as many Luxuries/Strategic resources as you can.
 Later on, when your Science output is higher, dip into the bottom of the Tech Tree to go up to Crossbowmen to have Ranged to replace the War Elephant, and get Workshops so that you can put an Ironworks in Delhi for faster production of later Wonders like Broadway, the Eiffel Tower, and Sydney Opera House.